KhadijaShahid78/myCollege/README.md

 # myCollege
-This is my first Git Repositry
+This is my first Git Repositry.
+Author- KHADIJA SHAHID